vchunchula/data_structures/README.md

   Based on examples and concepts from Robert Sedgewick's Algorithms in C++

   1. Quick find eager approach
-  2. Quick find Lazy approach with weighting
+  2. Quick find Lazy approach with weighting and path compression

 | Algorithm | Initialize | Union | Connected |
 | --- | --- | --- | --- |